ziginfo/TouchOSC-Layouts/AbletonLive/add_ons/README.md

 ## Extended Control for AbletonOSC
 [Jordan Snyder](https://github.com/jordansnyder) added a OSC-Command to be able to play "scenes" with the OSC-command : "/live/song/fire/scene {sceneIndex}" ...Please be aware that the first Scene is indexed "0" !
 To get this OSC-message to work just download this new file "song.py" and replace the older file "song.py" which is located in the folder "abletonosc" inside the Main-Folder > "AbletonOSC" (and restart Ableton Live)
-Or you can download and install his own forked version of [AlbletonOSC](https://github.com/jordansnyder/AbletonOSC/tree/master)
+Or you can download and install Jordan Snyders forked version of [AlbletonOSC](https://github.com/jordansnyder/AbletonOSC/tree/master)

 Please contact me if you have any suggestions or requests and any help is always welcome !!